yediong/yediong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome to my personal website!
 I am Tinghong Ye (Chinese: 叶庭宏), a highly motivated and passionate undergraduate student majoring in Artificial Intelligence at Huazhong University of Science and Technology (HUST).
-I am currently a junior (Class of 2022) with a strong academic record and a deep interest in **Embodied AI**, particularly in **Robotics control and perception algorithms**.
+I am currently a senior (Class of 2022) with a strong academic record and a deep interest in **Embodied AI**, particularly in **Robotics control and perception algorithms**.

 I am passionate about Embodied AI, focusing on building autonomous systems that can intelligently perceive, navigate, and interact with the physical world.
 My research integrates state-of-the-art techniques in **multi-modal perception, real-time motion planning, and model predictive control (MPC)**.
 I apply these principles to challenging platforms like quadruped robots, aiming to enhance their autonomy and adaptability in complex, unstructured environments.